solacol/offsec-tex-exam-templates/README.md

 ```

 - Use the `img` folder for screenshots etc. (just a recommendation)
-- Put your exam note aka report in the corresponding file for your exam, e.g. `OSWE` can be found here: `owse/oswe.tex`
+- Put your exam notes aka report in the corresponding file for your exam, e.g. `OSWE` can be found here: `owse/oswe.tex`
 - Compile and be happy

 # NOTE